Home

 1. If you are asked to "Press 0 to Align or MODE for Menu" then press the MODE key.

-2. If you see "Align: Automatic" proceed to step 5, otherwise:
+2. If you see “Align: Automatic” proceed to step 5 below, otherwise:

-3. Use the Autostar keypad to skip past any messages or date/time prompts and reach the "Align: Easy" prompt (make sure to select NO for Daylight Savings if prompted).
+3. Use the handset keypad to skip past any messages or date/time prompts and reach the “Align: Easy” prompt (make sure to select NO for Daylight Savings if prompted).

 Meade LX200 Classic